Kaunas Mosque: Later history

-In 2018, the mosque of Kaunas was completely renovated.
-This was financed by the Turkish Cooperation and Coordination Agency.
-Interior and exterior renovation were realized under the supervision of the Department of Cultural Heritage under the Ministry of Culture.
+In 2018, the mosque of Kaunas was completely renovated, financed by the Turkish Cooperation and Coordination Agency.
+The Department of Cultural Heritage under the Ministry of Culture supervised the renovation of the interior and exterior of the mosque.

 Religious activities

 From 2012 to 2019, the Muslim community of Kaunas city was unable to provide the religious responsible from within the community.
 To establish the main daily prayers and other religious activities, the local community agreed with the Directorate of Religious Affairs (Diyanet) of Turkey to accept Imams, thus three assigned imams officiated during this period.
 In 2019 a local Imam was appointed by the Muslim Community of Kaunas.

-Nowadays, most believers who visit the mosque are foreign students from throughout the world who study in Kaunas' universities and businessmen from Central Asia.
+Most believers who visit the mosque are foreign students from throughout the world who study in Kaunas' universities and businessmen from Central Asia.
 The Friday sermons - Khutbah - are given by different Khateeb in English, Arabic and Lithuanian.
 The mosque is open for the five daily prayers.